 - Merged (or purchase and assumption) credit union’s field of membership meeting the NCUA’s requirements.

 How Can We Expand?

-If you are a multiple common-bond, federally-chartered credit union and you want to add groups of 2,999 members or fewer, the preferred method of request and expansion is our Field of Membership Internet Application (opens new window) (FOMIA).
-If you get an approval from the FOMIA system you can start serving that group immediately.
+If you are a multiple-common-bond, federally-chartered credit union and you want to add groups of 2,999 members or fewer, the preferred method of request and expansion is our Consumer Access Process and Reporting Information System (CAPRIS) https://capris.ncua.gov (opens new window), which has replaced the old Field of Membership Internet Application.

-Most groups can be added quickly through FOMIA.
-However, if you don’t qualify to use FOMIA (your credit union is not a multiple common bond or if your group is 3,000 or over) you can submit the appropriate form to DCAMail@ncua.gov or call 703.518.1150.
+Most groups can be added quickly through CAPRIS.
+However, if you don’t qualify to use CAPRIS (for example, if your credit union is not a multiple common bond or if your group is 3,000 or over) you can submit the appropriate form (4015 or 4015A) to DCAMail@ncua.gov or call 703.518.1150.